LinkUVerse/rtd/docker/fullnode/README.md

-# Use Docker to Run a Sui Full node Locally
+# Use Docker to Run a Rtd Full node Locally

-Follow the steps in this Readme to install and configure a Sui Full node for testing locally using Docker.
+Follow the steps in this Readme to install and configure a Rtd Full node for testing locally using Docker.
 The instructions were validated on the following operating system/processor combinations:

  * Linux/AMD64
  * Darwin/AMD64